Geraldine Clinic

 Veterinarian

-Catherine grew up on a lifestyle block in Dunedin.
-After graduating from Massey with a Bachelor of Veterinary Science in 2023, Catherine is excited to be back in the South Island.
-She enjoys all aspects of veterinary work, whether that is seeing companion animals in the clinic or getting out on farm.
-As well as working with animals, Catherine also loves to paint them in her spare time.
-She also enjoys exploring the outdoors through hiking, cycling and skiing
+Catherine grew up on a lifestyle block in Dunedin and graduated from Massey with a Bachelor of Veterinary Science in 2023.
+She enjoys all aspects of veterinary work, from seeing companion animals in the clinic to getting out on farm.
+Outside of work, Catherine loves painting animals and exploring the outdoors through hiking, cycling, and skiing.

 Hilary McCullough